Best Online Master’s Degrees in: Wellness

 Editor's Picks: Online Schools for Wellness

-The best online master’s degree in wellness for value is California University of Pennsylvania, a renowned public university specializing in liberal arts, science and technology, and professional studies, which offers an online Master of Science degree in exercise science and health promotion, with a focus on wellness and fitness.
-This university ranked among PayScale.com’s top 2012 ROI Rankings, with an annual return on investment (ROI) of 4.3%, and an annual ROI of 4.9% for students receiving financial aid.
-As CalU.edu proudly mentions, a crucial touchstone of the university’s mission is to “help every student develop a degree of character while preparing for a meaningful career.”
+The best online master's degree in wellness for value is California University of Pennsylvania, a renowned public university specializing in liberal arts, science and technology, and professional studies, which offers an online Master of Science degree in exercise science and health promotion, with a focus on wellness and fitness.
+This university ranked at PayScale.com, with an annual return on investment (ROI) of 4.3%, and an annual ROI of 4.9% for students receiving financial aid.
+As CalU.edu proudly mentions, a crucial touchstone of the university's mission is to "help every student develop a degree of character while preparing for a meaningful career."
 The Princeton Review even named Cal U one of the best regional universities in the Northeast.

 The online master's degree in wellness at California University of Pennsylvania wins the award for best flexibility.
 Students gave CalU a high score for most flexible class schedules on College Prowler, and the Graduate Programs page of the school's website explains how students at CalU can have the best of both worlds — the convenience of a flexible learning environment, and the richness of a full graduate curriculum.

 California University of Pennsylvania knows the positive influence a strong career services program can have on a college student, who will soon start making important decisions about jobs and a career.
 At CalU.edu, students can explore the Career Advantage Program, an exclusive resource created specifically for CalU students to have an advantage in making informed, enduring decisions about their career paths after graduation.
 By enrolling in this invaluable organization, CalU students are able to identify their interests, skills and values, choose a major, explore career options, gain experience, and learn how to implement their career plan.
 For all this, California University of Pennsylvania wins the award for best online master's degree in wellness for career support.